mikumatsunaga/mikumatsunaga.github.io/_pages/research.md

 - presented at *JSQPS Summer Meeting* (2025), *Humboldt Governance Lab* (2025), *Kiel Political Behavior workshop* (2025), *SPSA* (2026).
 - scheduled to present at *ECPG* (2026) and *EPSS* (2026).

-The Causal Effect of Fiscal Credibility on Military Spending.
+The Causal Effect of Fiscal Credibility on Military Capacity.